elizabethcd/CustomizeWeddingAttire/docs/TestingProcess.md

 * GMCM but not GMCM Options installed
 * Neither GMCM nor GMCM Options installed

 For completeness, all singleplayer cases should be rerun, but since this is a bit tedious due to the need for repeated reloading, at the minimum one case that produces a visible change from vanilla should be tested for both possible player genders.
+In addition, this testing is skipped for multiplayer due to the extreme tedium of repeatedly reloading in multiplayer, but in theory would be tested for full completeness.

 ## Technicalities